codecuts/codecuts/src/documents/projects/hiddenrecordings.html.md

 order: 4
 ---

-The official website of Hidden Recordings, designed by [Eleanor Chung](http://www.eleanorchung.com/contact) and built by CodeCuts.
 Hidden Recordings is an internationally known techno label whose tracks you can hear in clubs from Berlin to Detroit.
-The label issues LPs regularly, but also puts on parties, produces videos and podcasts, and maintains a social presence on sites like Facebook, Twitter, and Youtube.
+The label puts out a torrent of high quality club tracks, hosts parties, produces videos and podcasts, and maintains a social presence on sites like Facebook, Twitter, and Youtube.

-The challenge of the site was to unify all these realms of Hidden Recordings’ activity into a well-design and website that mirrors the cohesiveness and energy of the social and club scence that surrounds the label.
+The site we built for them, designed by the artist & designer [Eleanor Chung](http://eleanorchung.com) unifies all these realms into a well-designed web hub that mirrors the cohesiveness and energy of the club scene surrounding the label.
 The website is built on a Wordpress CMS for blogging and also includes involves several automated integrations with Facebook, Twitter, and Youtube that pull in new content as it is produced and posted.